 The Suite could have comfortably fit a family of 6, even with sofa beds folded out (though we note it’s only advertised as a 4 bed – you may need to enquire directly if trying to book a larger group).

-There were plenty of extra little touches that we enjoyed such having a minibar fridge in the room (in fact, 2!) plus tea and coffee making, free wifi throughout.
-For longer term stayers it does not have any sort of cooking facilities, but with the dining room, you can easily have in-room dining at an actual table.
+There were plenty of extra little touches that we enjoyed such having a minibar fridge in the room (in fact, 2!) plus tea and coffee making (great if you don’t have your own compact coffee maker for trips), free wifi throughout.
+For longer-term stayers it does not have any sort of cooking facilities, but with the dining room, you can easily have in-room dining at an actual table.
 We also loved having plentiful plugs and international sockets!!

 The Superior and Executive rooms at Novotel World Trade Centre are very similar in appearance and can comfortably fit 3 with a king size bed and sofa bed.
 Interconnecting options are available for families, or cots can be requested for infants.
 The difference with Executive rooms is they have the fancy coffee machine and discounts on dining and spa treatments which may work out more economical for a family (and who doesn’t love freshly brewed coffee in your room!)

 Our corner room was east and south facing which gave us a pretty view over to Zabeel Park and the Dubai Frame.
 Do note though, being situated over the World Trade Centre, not all rooms will have the most glamorous views of Dubai.
 And lucky for the top-notch blackout curtains, there are some rather vivid flashing neon signs about.